Happycoin Price Reaches $0.0117 on Exchanges (HPC)

 - HitCoin (HTC) traded flat against the dollar and now trades at $0.0001 or 0.00000001 BTC.

 HPC is a PoW/PoS coin that uses the X11 hashing algorithm.
-Its launch date was April 7th, 2017.
+Its genesis date was April 7th, 2017.
 Happycoin’s total supply is 25,425,757 coins.
 Happycoin’s official Twitter account is @happycoin5 and its Facebook page is accessible here.
-The official website for Happycoin is happycointech.org.
+Happycoin’s official website is happycointech.org.

 Happycoin Coin Trading

-Happycoin can be bought or sold on these cryptocurrency exchanges: CoinExchange, HitBTC and YoBit.
-It is usually not presently possible to buy alternative cryptocurrencies such as Happycoin directly using U.S. dollars.
-Investors seeking to trade Happycoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Happycoin using one of the aforementioned exchanges.
+Happycoin can be purchased on the following cryptocurrency exchanges: HitBTC, CoinExchange and YoBit.
+It is usually not presently possible to buy alternative cryptocurrencies such as Happycoin directly using US dollars.
+Investors seeking to trade Happycoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Happycoin using one of the aforementioned exchanges.

 Receive News & Updates for Happycoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Happycoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.